2021 Board (Back row l-r): Sarah Houge-Community Relations Director, Nic Zapko-Programs Director,

 Tarra Grammenos, M.S., SC:L, NIC Advanced

 Tarra holds a Master's Degree in Criminal Justice, Graduate Certificate in Legal Interpreting, Bachelor's Degree in Psychology of Deviance, and Associate's Degree in ASL/English Interpreting.
 She's been heavily involved with MRID for almost 15 years.
 She loves planning events and has served multiple times as the Camp ASL, Spring, and Fall Conference Chair.
 She was also awarded Region III's "Community Interpreter Award" in 2018 and MRID's "Member of the Year Award" in 2016.
 She also travels the country presenting workshops, specifically on the topic of suicide, as she’s a sibling survivor of suicide.
-Tarra is in her third year as President of MRID and thoroughly enjoys it.
+Tarra is in her fourth year as President of MRID and thoroughly enjoys it.
 She lives in Bloomington with her fiance, his teenage son, and their adorable chihuahua, Junior.

 Nic ZapkoNic works as the Interpreting Education & Professional Development, Distance Learning Program Manager at Sorenson Communications.
 She has a passion for her work whether it's as a mentor, actor, presenter, board member, or collaborator.
 She has provided ASL language mentoring, tutoring, workshops and ASL consulting services for several organizations and theaters.
 Nic served on the MRID board in 2010, and re-joined in 2018 as Member at Large.
-She was a member of the Change Team that restructured the board positions, served as the Communications Director, and is now the Programs Director in her third year on the board.
+She was a member of the Change Team that restructured the board positions, served as the Communications Director, and is now the Programs Director in her fourth year on the board.
 When she's not working or volunteering, she enjoys spending time in front of a campfire or out camping with her family.

 Michelle Remer, Ed: K-12